-- the approximate average tenure of the director nominees is 4 years; - 70% of our director nominees have joined the Board since 2020; - each current senior executive team member became senior executives at Gibson within the last eight years; and - the depth and breadth of historical industry and company-specific knowledge held by Mr. Estey and the value of such knowledge considering the recent addition of seven new directors since 2020 and changes to the senior executive team.
+- the approximate average tenure of the director nominees is 4 years; - 80% of our director nominees have joined the Board since 2020; - each current senior executive team member became senior executives at Gibson within the last year; and - the depth and breadth of historical industry and company-specific knowledge held by Mr. Estey and the value of such knowledge considering the recent addition of eight new directors since 2020 and changes to the senior executive team.